JoshCheek/hylite/Readme.md

 Syntax Highlighting for scripters.

-It has a simple binary-interface and shell-interface that tries to find a syntax highlighting tool on your machine and then highlight your code using that tool.
+It has a simple binary-interface and Ruby interface that tries to find a syntax highlighting tool on your machine and then highlight your code using that tool.

 If you're not scripting, you'll want to use one of the libraries this tool wraps: